Read throughout this article and find out important details about a through-the-wall air conditioner. Keep reading!

 Look for a high-quality air conditioner unit that has multiple convenience features.
-There are units that might allow you to operate the device using a smartphone or setting a timer, so the unit turns off and on once you want it.
+Some units might allow you to operate the device using a smartphone or setting a timer, so the unit turns off and on once you want it.

 Another one is the energy-saver mode, which runs the fan by itself every 10 minutes or more.
 It would only turn back the AC on once the temperature is rising above your set temperature.
 Some also have a remote control, which might have a temperature sensor acting as a thermostat for the air conditioner.

-Take note of these factors in order for you to buy the right through-the-wall air conditioner, which would meet your expectations and needs.
+Take note of these factors to buy the right through-the-wall air conditioner, which would meet your expectations and needs.

 What Are the Installation and Cooling Requirements?

-If you are planning to install a through-the-wall air conditioner in your home, there is a need for you to consider the room size where the unit would exist.
+If you are planning to install a through-the-wall air conditioner in your home, you need to consider the room size where the unit would exist.
 In determining the size unit that you’ll need, begin with a suitable amount of cooling power.
 British Thermal Units can be utilized to measure the cooling capacity of the unit.
-Take note that the higher the amount of the BTUs, the bigger of the room it would be able to cool.
+Please note that the higher the amount of the BTUs, the bigger the room would be cool.

 Say, for instance, if your room measures 100 to 150 square feet, you would need a unit with 5000 BTUs.
 Or a room that measures 1200 to 1400 square feet would need 23000 BTUs of cooling power.

-Aside from the size of the room, you must also consider other environmental factors, including a number of occupants, sunlight, and ceiling height.
+Aside from the room’s size, you must also consider other environmental factors, including the number of occupants, sunlight, and ceiling height.

 - Number of Occupants.
-You have to add an additional 600 BTUs for the cooling power for every additional person over two people.
+You have to add 600 BTUs for every additional person over two people for the cooling power.

 - Sunlight.
-Also, consider increasing the BTUs of the unit by about 10% if you will put the cooling unit in a room which receives an abundance of sunlight daily.
+Also, consider increasing the unit’s BTUs by about 10% if you will put the cooling unit in a room that receives an abundance of sunlight daily.
 Or, decrease the cooling power by 10% in a room with only minimal natural light.

 - Ceiling Height.
 Estimating BTU is based on rooms having eight-foot ceilings.
-So, if you would install the unit in a room having a higher ceiling than eight-foot them increase the cooling power a bit.
+If you would install the unit in a room with a higher ceiling than eight-foot, then increase the cooling power a bit.